chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Ability Requirements

 Narrative circumstances and the outcome of failed moves may force you into situations where you can’t leverage a key asset, making your adventure more challenging and dramatic.

-For example, if you don’t have a animal pelt, you can’t perform the Bind ritual.
-If you Undertake a Journey without your Horse companion, you won’t gain the bonus.
-If you are an Archer who’s run out of arrows, you’ll have to try something else.
-Before you make a move using an asset, take a moment to ensure you are properly positioned and equipped to use those abilities.

 #### Using Companion Abilities